Mahurangi Magazine logo

 Endnotes top| Endnotes bottom

-Winstone Road Reunion Graham Hutchin’s title for the reunion of his mid-1960s house-mates Cimino Cole, Russell Young, and Jane Watts née Cole, hosted by he and his wife, Jenny, at their Hamilton residence on the occasion of Jane’s 2024 six-week visit from Hollywood, California.
+Winstone Road Reunion Graham Hutchin’s title for the reunion of his mid-1960s house-mates Cimino Cole, Russell Young, and Jane Watts née Cole, hosted by he and his wife, Jenny, at their Hamilton residence on the occasion of Jane’s six-week 2024 visit from Hollywood, California.
 Winstone Road was the address of the PuketāpapaPuketāpapa, Makaurau (Mount Roskill, Auckland) house, rented from Cimino’s employers—two-men-and-a-boy carpenter/builders of low-rise houses and apartments.
 Cimino had long since forgotten the property’s address, although could have navigated there at a pinch.

 Return to text